telerik/kendo-angular/.github/ISSUE_TEMPLATE.md

   5. Copy the link from the address bar of the browser.
 -->

-## What is the motivation / use case for changing the behavior?
+## What is the motivation or use case for changing the behavior?
 <!-- Describe the motivation or the concrete use case. -->

 ## Environment